Georgia Dome: Facility information

-The Georgia Dome was completed in 1992 at a cost of $214 million, making it one of the largest state-funded construction projects in Georgia history.
+The Georgia Dome was completed in 1992 in time for the 1996 Summer Olympics at a cost of $214 million, making it one of the largest state-funded construction projects in Georgia history.
 The stadium seated 71,228 for football, approximately 80,000 for concerts, and 71,000 for basketball when the stadium fully opened and 40,000 for basketball and gymnastics when the stadium was sectioned off (one half closed off by a large curtain).
 For most Georgia State football games, the dome was configured with 28,155 seats, with tickets for only the bulk of the lower level and the club-level seats on sale.
 The record for overall attendance at the Georgia Dome came during a college football game, with 80,892 at the SEC Championship Game in 2008.

 The Dome had 5,740 club seats and 171 luxury boxes.
 The executives suites fit 16-24 people, while eight super-suites added in 2007 were capable of accommodating 57-96 guests.
 There were also four restaurants/bars.
 There were 12 escalators and 9 elevators.

 The structure was located on 9.19 acre of land; the Dome had a height of 271 ft, a structure length of 746 ft, a structure width of 607 ft, and a total floor area of 102150 sqft.
 The stadium was the largest cable-supported dome in the world.
 Its roof was made of teflon-coated fiberglass fabric and had an area of 374584 sqft.
-From its completion until the December 31, 1999 opening of the 20 acre Millennium Dome in London, it was the largest hooked domed structure of any type in the world.
+From its completion until the December 31, 1999, opening of the 20 acre Millennium Dome in London, it was the largest hooked domed structure of any type in the world.
 Matt Hartley Lighting, LLC designed the lighting for the concourse of the Georgia Dome.